LambdaTest/webdriverio-selenium-sample/README.md

 ![](https://www.lambdatest.com/blog/wp-content/uploads/2020/05/seleniumwebdriverIO.png)

-## About LambdaTest
+## Running test with QA - Deputy integration
-Running test with QA - Deputy integration `testRunId={test_run_id} testCaseId={test_case_id} apiToken={api_token} email={email} npm run integration`
+`testRunId={test_run_id} testCaseId={test_case_id} apiToken={api_token} email={email} npm run integration`
 if you do not wish to pass above arguments via you can provide their values within test itself, they are declared in tests/specs/integration_test.js:L11-L15